Menu: Blog – Sam – Readjustment Model – Contact – Resources

 We use the words widow, widower, and orphan but there is no word in our vocabulary that identifies the bereaved parent.
 So, I’ve coined the term willower.
 From the words willow, a weeping tree that has come to symbolize deep mourning.
 And power, for the sheer determination and inner strength required to carry on, despite the worst loss.

 I’ve experienced the insanity of grief and the silence and aloneness that follows the death of a child.
 On Monday, April 30, 2007, my nine-year-old son, Sam, collapsed on the playground at school and died from sudden cardiac arrest* caused by hypertrophic cardiomyopathy (HCM).**

 Nothing ever takes away the pain, but I’ve learned that the right words and wisdom can make a positive difference in the ongoing process of readjusting to life after this kind of loss.

-I hope to make a positive impact on those who are adjusting to the vacuum left by a child’s death.
-To offer the right words, guidance or wisdom, and maybe even company in the darkest and loneliest of moments.
-And, to honor the memory of my son, Sam—aspiring writer, magician, and wise old soul.
+While continuing to honor the memory of my son, Sam—aspiring writer, magician, and wise old soul, I hope to make a positive impact on those who are adjusting to the vacuum left by a child’s death by offering the right words, guidance or wisdom, and maybe even company in the darkest and loneliest of moments.

 Willower.org is for: